AndrewAPrice/Perception/shovel/Assembler.md

 # Assembler

-The assembler takes a Shovel assembly code and compiles it into Shovel bytecode.
+The assembler takes a Turkey assembly code and compiles it into Turkey bytecode.

 ## Usage
-Shovel takes a file containing assembly code as input and produces a module containing bytecode.
+The assembler takes a file containing assembly code as input and produces a module containing bytecode.

 Usage is:
 node Assembler.js -v -d [input] [output]